astudenova/p300_alpha/README.md

 plots.py - pipeline for plotting fig. 1-8

-simulations_fig_methods.py - simulates non-zero mean oscillations for figure in Methods section
+simulations_figs.py - simulates non-zero mean oscillations for figure in Introduction and Methods section, and in Supplementary file

 tools_external.py - functions from other researchers